Quiz: What’s the Worst Part of This Betsy DeVos Exchange?

 Betsy DeVos: Well, in places where there have been– where there is– a lot of choice that’s been introduced– Florida, for example, the– studies show that when there’s a large number of students that opt to go to a different school or different schools, the traditional public schools actually– the results get better, as well.

-(B) DeVos pointing to her home state of Michigan, where she’s promoted the spread of underperforming charter schools, as a success story, then ultimately acknowledging that the state needs to do better.
+(b) DeVos pointing to her home state of Michigan, where she’s promoted the spread of underperforming charter schools, as a success story, then ultimately acknowledging that the state needs to do better.

 Lesley Stahl: Now, has that happened in Michigan?
 We’re in Michigan.
 This is your home state.

-Betsy DeVos: Michi–Yes, well, there’s lots of great options and choices for students here.
+Betsy DeVos: Michi– Yes, well, there’s lots of great options and choices for students here.

 Lesley Stahl: Have the public schools in Michigan gotten better?